Skip to main content

 2. Configure Initial Project Size.

-In a BYOC project, the search services, index services, other database components, and core support services use different types of EC2 instances.
+In a BYOC project, the query node, index services, Milvus components, and dependencies use different types of EC2 instances.
 You can set instance types and counts for these services and components individually.

 If Auto-scaling is disabled, simply specify the number of EC2 instances required for each project component in the corresponding Count field.